Data Analyst

 Shift: Monday–Friday

-We’re looking for an inquisitive, proactive experienced Data Analyst who isn’t just great with numbers—thrives on using insights to drive tangible change across our operations.
+We’re looking for an inquisitive, proactive experienced Data Analyst who isn’t just great with numbers—but thrives on using insights to drive tangible change across our operations.
 This is a hands‑on, in‑office role where your presence and collaboration with teams are essential to success.
-If you love turning data into action and want to see the real‑world impact, we want to hear from you.
+If you're someone who loves turning data into action and wants to see the real‑world impact of your work, we want to hear from you.

 What You'll Do

-• Analyze preparation and service centre data, identifying trends to uncover patterns and insights that drive business improvement.
+• Analyse preparation and service centre data, identifying trends to uncover patterns and insights that drive business improvement.

-• Map the entire operational journey to showcase to stakeholders and highlight areas for suggested improvement.
+• Able to process map the entire operational journey to showcase to stakeholders and highlight areas of suggested improvement.

 • Develop and maintain interactive dashboards and reports to help leadership make live data‑driven decisions.

-• Leverage curiosity and problem‑solving skills to identify new opportunities for improving profitability and performance.
+• Leverage your curiosity and problem‑solving skills to identify new opportunities for improving profitability and performance.

-• Collaborate with leadership and operations teams to create actionable insights for targeted enhancements.
+• Collaborate with the leadership and operations teams to create actionable insights for targeted enhancements.

 • Present findings and recommendations to Senior Management, providing clear, actionable advice to support and drive forward business strategies.